 4 – As you pass the knee, bring your hips to the bar.
 Squeeze your glutes and put your hips underneath you.
 This shouldn’t require you to throw your head/shoulders back.

 Presto – if you start in the right place, perform the movement correctly, and finish it correctly, then chances are your back won’t hurt from deadlifting.

 A less trite conclusion – Your back shouldn’t be doing a huge amount of active work in the deadlift.
-Correct positioning and weight distribution prior to pulling, bracing effectively and creating tightness will limit the degree to which heavy weights pull you out of position, and reduce your risk of injury.
-Not having to re-extend your back each rep should spare you some pain and a nasty pump.
+Correct positioning and weight distribution prior to pulling, bracing effectively and creating tightness will limit the degree to which heavy weights pull you out of position.
+Not having to re-extend your back each rep should spare you a nasty pump.

-Executing the lift correctly (using your legs off the floor and your hips at lockout) will also spare your back – this comes down to a mixture of cueing, strength in the relevant muscles, and having placed yourself in the correct position in the prior steps in the lift.
+Executing the lift correctly (using your legs off the floor and your hips at lockout) will also spare your back some work.
+This comes down to a mixture of cueing, strength in the relevant muscles, and having placed yourself in the correct position in the prior steps in the lift.

 It is tempting to isolate the area in a lift that you are having trouble (eg the lockout) as being in itself the problem with a given lift.
 However, and this is the case for the other two powerlifts also, addressing positioning before to this point is often the solution.
 Mistakes you make early in the lift in the deadlift are compounded as you move down the line, culminating in the back extension at the top of the pull that is often the cause of people’s problems.